dmark/dmark/README.md

 __The Day Job__

-I work primarily in digital identity and cloud services.
-Over 20 years of experience in Unix & Linux system operations, networking, security, and Identity & Access Management.
+My background is in Unix & Linux system operations, networking, security, and identity & access management.
+These days I work primarily in digital identity and cloud service platforms including @Auth0, @AWS and @GoogleCloudPlatform.

 __After Hours__

-Undergraduate in Economics at Queen's University.
-Avid motorcyclist, bookworm, video game player, and guitar wannabee.
+I'm an Undergraduate in Economics at Queen's University, avid motorcyclist, bookworm, and video game player.

+__My Github Projects__

+I've been pretty idle of late.
+In particular my most significant project, a [command line interface](https://github.com/dmark/authzero) for @Auth0, has been stalled for a year or more.
+What can I say ...
+I work full-time and I'm a part-time undergrad!